OmniFocus

 OmniFocus is a personal task manager by the Omni Group for macOS and iOS.
 The declared goal of the program is to be able to capture thoughts and ideas into to do lists.
 The program uses concepts and techniques described in the book and productivity system called Getting Things Done (GTD) by David Allen.

 History

 OmniFocus has its roots in the Kinkless kGTD add/scripts for the Omni Group's OmniOutliner product.
 Kinkless (kGTD) was developed by Ethan J. A. Schoonover to enable those following the GTD methodology.
 The Omni Group subsequently brought Ethan along with Merlin Mann to form a project team to create the OmniFocus application.

 In 2018, version 3 of OmniFocus was released for iOS and macOS.
 With the release, the previous concept of contexts taken from GTD was replaced with tags.

+In 2019, OmniFocus 3 launched on the web as companion to macOS and iOS applications.

+The current version is OmniFocus 4.